Health, wellbeing and social justice

 - Professor Bertrand Taithe - HCRI Executive Director and Professor of Cultural History

 - Professor Paul Dark - Chair in Critical Care Medicine

 - Dr Tanja Muller - Reader/Associate Professor in Development Studies

-- Dr Gemma Sou - Lecturer in Disaster Management
+- Dr Gemma Sou - Lecturer in Critical Disaster Studies

 - Dr Darren Walter - Online Programme Director and Senior Lecturer in Emergency Global Health

 - Dr Sophie Roborgh - Presidential Fellowship in Medical Humanitarianism

 - Dr Amanda McCorkindale - Lecturer in Humanitarian Studies

-- Dr Fiona Lecky - Clinical Professor of Emergency Medicine
+- Dr Fiona Lecky - Professor in Emergency Medicine

 - Dr Jiho Cha - LEAP Programme Director and Senior Lecturer in Humanitarian Studies

 - Dr Maura Duffy - Lecturer in Global Health